nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![filedirectory](images/ug/ug_review_step1.PNG)

-**Step 2**: We are brought to the review mode.
+**Step 2**: We are brought into review mode.
 The instructions on how to navigate review mode will be shown at the top.

 ![filedirectory](images/ug/ug_review_step2.PNG)